A list of the documents posted to the website for the current week.

 As of April 1, 2014, the CMS-1500 (08/05) is no longer a valid form for the submission of professional claims.
 Providers must use the CMS-1500 (02/12) claim form for submission of Medicaid claims for payment.

-See the April 2014 issue of the Claim Jumper and watch upcoming issues for information about billing with the 02/12 version and reference the guideline developed by the National Uniform Claim Committee at www.nucc.org.
+See the Claim Jumper for information about billing with the 02/12 version and reference the guideline developed by the National Uniform Claim Committee at www.nucc.org.
+(PD04112014)

 Effective January 1, 2014, providers must use the Notice of Retroactive Eligibility (160-M) if a member has been determined retroactively eligible.
 The FA-455 and FA-454 will no longer be accepted.